Daysha DevOps Tools Strategy

 Our Fastrack is designed to help you strike the right balance between knowing when to call us, and transferring just the right amount of learning to your admins.

 After the initial pilot it is time to consider the implementation of DevOps tools at scale.

-Our Pipeline Automation provides a blueprint for the future, taking standard pipeline tools, such as our partners’ tools and CALMS compliant tools (e.g. Jenkins, Chef, Puppet Hashicorp), into account as well as your own existing tooling.
+Our Pipeline Automation provides a blueprint for the future, taking standard pipeline tools such as Jira, Jenkins, Chef, Puppet Hashicorp but always ensuring our clients incumbent tooling can fit into a CALMS architetcture.

 Data Centre editions are aimed at the Enterprise, typically in excess of 2,000 users, and incorporate advanced features such as database mirroring and hot switching capability.

 Atlassian Tools are designed to empower teams to reach their potential.
 They do, however, require investment in administrative overhead.
 At Daysha DevOps we realise that the biggest challenges Atlassian JIRA customers encounter is that they often don’t have the time, the training or the resources to perform even the smallest jobs to keep systems up-to-date and optimised for their needs.
 These include:

 ✓ Making changes to workflows